 Replace [extension] with the extension you want to install, if you want to add multiple extensions then include them in braces, I am going to install “php-mbstring, php-mysql, php-xml, and php-curl” by running the below-mentioned command:

-Users have installed different PHP version, need to replace
+Users who have installed different PHP versions, need to replace

 Check Active PHP Version